AY2526S1-CS2103T-F15b-3/tp/docs/DeveloperGuide.md

 This allows `AddressBook` to:
 - Only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects
 - Only require one `Role` object per unique role, instead of each `Person` needing their own `Role` objects
-- Maintain a centralized collection of `TagGroup` objects for organizing tags into categories (e.g., "PropertyType", "Location")
+- Maintain a centralized collection of `TagGroup` objects for organizing tags into categories (e.g. "PropertyType", "Location")

 Tags can optionally belong to a TagGroup, enabling structured organization and group-based filtering of contacts.